-While many STDs are fairly common and the first symptoms may be mild, the consequences of leaving STDs untreated can be serious.
+While many STDs are fairly common and the first symptoms may be mild, the consequences of leaving STDs untreated can threaten your health on many levels.
 Chlamydia and gonorrhea can lead to epididymitis – an inflammation of the tube connected to the testicles – or pelvic inflammatory disease (PID), which affects the uterus and fallopian tubes.
 Either can be painful and cause infertility.
 Gonorrhea can also lead to ulcers in the throat or rectum.
-After 10 to 20 years, syphilis can cause organ damage, paralysis, dementia, and death.
 Syphilis, gonorrhea, and chlamydia can be passed to a child during pregnancy or birth.
 And having another STD can put you at greater risk of getting HIV.